fwup-home/fwup/README.md

 over the archive feature means that firmware validation is mostly done on the fly, so you'll want to verify the archive first (see the `-V` option).

+# Versioning

+`fwup` uses [semver](https://semver.org) for versioning.
+For example, if you are using 1.0.0, that means no breaking changes until 2.0.0 or new features until 1.1.0.
+I highly recommend a conservative approach to upgrading `fwup` once you have devices in the field.
+For example, if you have 1.0.0 devices in the field, it's ok to update to 1.1.0, but be very careful about using 1.1.0 features in your `fwup.conf` files.
+They will be ignored by 1.0.0 devices and that may or may not be what you want.

 # Configuration file format

 `fwup` uses the Unix configuration library,